Answers to the COVID-19 Vaccine Questions

 Can you get COVID-19 from getting the vaccine?

 No, you definitely cannot get COVID-19 from getting the vaccine.
-None of the vaccines approved or being developed for COVID-19 contain the live COVID-19 virus.
-The Pfizer and Moderna vaccines being distributed are mRNA (messenger RNA) vaccines.
-They contain a tiny piece of code that tells your body how to produce a harmless piece of protein, called the spike protein, that is on the COVID-19 virus.
+None of the vaccines approved for COVID-19 contain the live COVID-19 virus.
+The vaccines contain a tiny piece of code that tells your body how to produce a harmless piece of protein, called the spike protein, that is on the COVID-19 virus.
 This spike protein itself cannot make you sick, but the vaccine telling your body to produce it then activates your immune system to recognize the spike protein as an enemy it needs to fight off and produce antibodies, or small proteins that can deactivate the virus.
 This means that if you are exposed to the COVID-19 virus after vaccination, your body would recognize that protein and be able to fight it off.

 But I know someone who got COVID-19 the week after getting the vaccine.
 How did that happen?

 If someone gets sick with COVID-19 right after the first dose, it is not because the vaccine caused it; the vaccine did not have time to work yet.
-The two vaccines currently being used, Pfizer and Moderna, both require two (2) doses to reach their full effectiveness (95% for Pfizer and 94% for Moderna against symptomatic and severe COVID-19 in the clinical trials).
+The vaccines are not fully effective until about two (2) weeks after your last dose.
 It takes time for the body to start developing antibodies after the vaccine; so, unfortunately, if someone is exposed to COVID-19 right after they get the vaccine, they don’t yet have the protection from the vaccine to fight it off.
-Altogether, it takes about 5 weeks from the time of the first vaccine dose to get full effectiveness.
-There is probably partial effectiveness (a little less than 60%) achieved about two weeks after the first dose.
 If someone gets sick right after the first dose, AGAIN, it is not because the vaccine caused it; it is just that the vaccine did not have time to work yet.

 Why was the vaccine developed so quickly?
 Isn’t this too rushed?